-Newly adopted ELA/ELD curriculum will be implemented beginning in 2021/22 and each school/grade level will identify daily Designated ELD instruction in their classroom schedules.
+Newly adopted ELA/ELD curriculum will be implemented beginning in 2021/22 and each school/grade level will identify Designated ELD instruction in their classroom schedules.
 EL families will continue to receive support via the EL Family Services Coordinator.
+Funding was prioritized for developing a CTE pathway, increasing registrar time for high school students, significant increases toward supplemental curriculum and digital learning tools, and outdoor fitness equipment (increases access for students who do not attend traditional PE classes at school).